Samuel-2626/django-lang/article.md

 <!-- # new -->
 <h1>{% "TestDriven.io Courses" %}</h1>
 ```

-TODO: did you mean to use `blocktrans` here?
-Nope as per the usecase for both, what I am translating doesn't have a variable.

 Don't forget to add `{% load i18n %}` to the top of the file.